 Eye Allergies?

 Are your eyes red and puffy due to allergies?
 Millions of Americans deal with this condition.
-Using a cold compress can be a quick fix before going out, but we want to help you know your triggers, find relief, and know when it’s time to see a doctor.
+A cold compress can be a quick fix before going out, but we want to help you know your triggers, find relief, and know when to see a doctor.
 Eye allergies occur when the lining of your eye becomes inflamed.
-Symptoms include: redness, itchy eyes, and watery eyes, burning sensation, and swollen eyelids.
-Symptoms may be caused by indoor and outdoor allergens (pollen, mold spores, ped dander, dust mites, cigarette smoke, and perfume) that come in contact with the eyes.
+Symptoms include redness, itchy eyes, watery eyes, a burning sensation, and swollen eyelids.
+Symptoms may be caused by indoor and outdoor allergens (pollen, mold spores, pet dander, dust mites, cigarette smoke, and perfume) that come in contact with the eyes.

 Eye Allergy Management

 - Take a hands-off approach.
-Rubbing makes things worse by causing mast cells to release more of those itch-causing chemicals.
+Rubbing worsens things by causing mast cells to release more itch-causing chemicals.

 - Take out contact lenses